bryceamacker/terraform-mgmt-bootstrap/README.md

 Before running any of the scripts, the configuration and input variables need to be set.
 This is done in an `.env` file, and this file is read and parsed by scripts

+Note. `.tfvars` file is not used, this is intentional.
+The dotenv format is easier to parse, meaning we can use the values for bash scripts and other purposes

 Copy `.env.sample` to `.env` and set values for all variables:

 - `TF_VAR_state_storage` - The name of the storage account to hold Terraform state.
-- `TF_VAR_hub_res_group` - The shared resource group for all hub resources, including the storage account.
+- `TF_VAR_mgmt_res_group` - The shared resource group for all hub resources, including the storage account.
 - `TF_VAR_state_container` - Name of the blob container to hold Terraform state (default: `tfstate`).
-- `TF_VAR_prefix` - A prefix added to all hub resources, pick your project name or other prefix to give the resources unique names.
+- `TF_VAR_prefix` - A prefix added to all resources, pick your project name or other prefix to give the resources unique names.
 - `TF_VAR_region` - Azure region to deploy all resources into.
 - `TF_VAR_azdo_org_url` - URL of Azure DevOps org to use, e.g. https<span>://dev.azure.com/foobar</span>
 - `TF_VAR_azdo_project_name` - Name of the Azure DevOps project in the above org.